daniestevez/pluto-firmware-modifications/README.md

 modified, since it saves us from having to build the rest from source.

-Assuming we have the file `pluto.frm` in the same directory as the `extract_data_dts`, we can create a directory `build` to extract the components of the FIT image.
+Assuming we have the file `pluto.frm` in the same directory as the `extract_data_dts.py` script included in this repository, we can create a directory `build` to extract the components of the FIT image.
 This needs `dtc`, which is often included in a package called `device-tree-compiler` in Linux distributions.

 ```
 mkdir build